 National Seclusion and Restraint Project

-The Commission is leading a national project to look at best practice in reducing and eliminating the seclusion and restraint of people with mental health issues and to help identify good practice approaches.
+That’s why the National Mental Health Commission has engaged a multi-disciplinary team at the University of Melbourne to deliver a national Seclusion and Restraint Project.
+The project is looking at best practice in reducing and eliminating the seclusion and restraint of people with mental health issues.

 The project will extend beyond the health and hospital system and facilities (such as inpatient units and emergency departments) to include the use of seclusion and restraint in community, custodial and ambulatory settings and by first responders.
 Hearing from people who have a lived experience will be an important part of the research for the national project.